 During the PGY-2 and PGY-3 years, the department will reimburse travel expenses to national meetings where the resident presents an oral or poster presentation.
 During PGY-4 and PGY-5, the department will reimburse travel expenses to national meetings where the resident presents oral presentations.
 Residents also participate in all instructional courses hosted by the department.

 - PGY-1 - $54,215

 Chief residents receive an additional $1,500 per annum.

 When they are on call, residents at Mount Sinai will receive meal vouchers, which they may use at any time in the Mount Sinai Cafeteria.

-The Mount Sinai Medical Center makes every effort to provide adequate housing for house staff.
+The Mount Sinai Health System makes every effort to provide adequate housing for house staff.
 Resident staff accommodations are available in a number of modern apartment buildings within walking distance of the Hospital.
 Standard amenities include 24-hour door attendant and intercom security systems, laundry rooms, sundecks, exercise gym and recreation facilities, and outdoor handball and basketball courts.
 Residents have a choice of furnished or unfurnished apartments.
 Larger apartments are available to residents with families.